 The rise of influencer marketing has been a boon for big brands with corresponding large budgets but it has left small businesses struggling to figure out the best way to utilize the tactic and accurately measure success.

 A recent study showed that 38 percent of marketers are unable to tell whether influencer activity actually drove sales, and 86 percent are unsure how to effectively and fairly pay the influencers.
+Another study found that using blockchain technology in logistics improved sales considerably.

 Big brands can choose from celebrities and social media stars with gigantic, wide-reaching audiences but budget-conscious brands are increasingly working with a wider range of influencers, often prioritizing engagement quality over scale.
 Quality engagement can still generated—along with an increased perception of authenticity—by partnering with smaller influencers whose images reinforce specific brand values.